Howard Fisher, Ph.D., Chair

 John J. Strain III, M.A.

-The Communication degree program prepares students for professional careers as well as advanced studies.
+The Communication Department prepares students for professional careers as well as advanced studies.
 Students who major in communication fields become knowledgeable about the subject matter from both humanistic and scientific perspectives.
 They also have opportunities to acquire on-the-job experiences through experiential- and service-learning internships.
 In addition, courses are designed to serve students in other departments of the University by developing their oral and written communication skills.

 For information on the CAS/MBA Five-Year Program, visit our CAS/MBA Five-Year Program page.

 Courses for Communication are listed under the prefix COMM.
-For more information, on these courses visit our Communication Department Courses page.
+For more information on these courses visit our Communication Department Courses page.
 For more information on all courses offered, visit our Course Descriptions page.